Banks typically come under financial stress because of: Mismanagement

 Understanding the psychological factors that drive market behaviour can provide a significant edge.
 During banking crises, fear often reaches a fever pitch, driving stock prices well below their intrinsic value.
 By recognizing these moments of extreme pessimism, investors can position themselves to profit when sentiment inevitably shifts.

-Technical analysis can further enhance an investor’s ability to time entries and exits in stressed banking stocks.
+Technical analysis can enhance investors’ ability to time entries and exits in stressed banking stocks.
 Chart patterns, such as double bottoms or inverse head-and-shoulders, can signal potential trend reversals.
-Volume indicators can confirm the strength of price movements while moving averages can help identify longer-term trends.
+Volume indicators can confirm the strength of price movements, while moving averages can help identify longer-term trends.

 Consider the case of JPMorgan Chase during the 2008 crisis.
 As the stock price formed a double bottom pattern in March 2009, accompanied by increasing volume, technically oriented investors recognized a potential turning point.
 Those who acted on this signal captured the subsequent rally, which saw the stock price more than triple over the next two years.